Local Transport across Bristol North West

 North Bristol Transport Survey

-A Transport Survey is now live for constituents to share their views on transport in Bristol North West, as well as feedback on Darren’s North Bristol Trasnsport Plan.
+A Transport Survey is now live for constituents to share their views on transport in Bristol North West, as well as feedback on my North Bristol Transport Plan.

 North Bristol Transport Forums

-Darren hosted a constituent Transport Forum in October 2018.
-Darren heard views on local congestion hotspots and experiences of public transport but, more importantly, ideas for how local infrastructure could be improved with investment.
-Darren used this information to shape the North Bristol Transport Plan and continue to call for investment into North Bristol’s transport systems.
+I hosted a constituent Transport Forum in October 2018.
+I heard views on local congestion hotspots and experiences of public transport but, more importantly, ideas for how local infrastructure could be improved with investment.
+I have used this information to shape my North Bristol Transport Plan and continue to call for investment into North Bristol’s transport systems.

 The October forum followed a previous meeting with Network Rail, Great Western Railways, First Bus, Highways England, Bristol City Council, Sustrans and community groups in July 2018.